mozilla/addon-sdk/doc/dev-guide-source/guides/content-scripts/communicating-with-other-scripts.md

 [custom DOM events](https://developer.mozilla.org/en/Code_snippets/Interaction_between_privileged_and_non-privileged_pages)
 to communicate between page scripts and content scripts.

-To use custom DOM events, the sender creates and inserts a new DOM element.
+To use custom DOM events, the sender:

+* creates and inserts a new DOM element
+* adds

 It then creates a new DOM event which it dispatches from the new DOM element.

 The listener listens for the event and can retrieve the value of any